 Your bundle won’t be reusable if you forget some cases.
 That is no more an issue if you document compatibilities of your bundle.
 Follow these cookbooks for more details: “How to Manipulate Products” and “How to Manipulate Non-Product Objects”.

 Many attribute types are managed (14 in CE and one more in EE).
 Make sure you do not forget any use cases for an attribute type.

 Try your bundle with other catalogs.
 Don’t forget use cases with many locales, many channels and various catalog volumes.

-You can use PMD to help make your code simple, flexible and easily testable.
+You can use PHP Mess Detector to help make your code simple, flexible and easily testable.

 Use a Continuous Integration (CI) tool to deploy your application, test your code and improve its quality.
 On our open-source projects, we use free CI tools Travis for unit tests and Scrutinizer for static analysis.
 You can find some configuration examples on our Akeneo-Labs projects (scrutinizer.yml and travis.yml).

 Another important point about maintainability is to rely on interfaces instead of concrete classes.
 It will facilitate your future migrations of Akeneo PIM.

 Always prefer composition over inheritance.
 Indeed, class constructors can change from a minor version to another, while an interface will never change.